AIR-Lan/AIR-Lab/_pages/openings.md

 permalink: /vacancies
 ---

-## Open Positions at AIRLab

 **Join our team and contribute to pioneering research in Artificial Intelligence and Robotics!** We are seeking talented and motivated individuals with a strong passion for innovation, resilience, and real-world problem-solving.
-As a part of the AIRLab, you’ll work closely with leading experts and gain experience in developing impactful autonomous systems.

 ## PhD Opportunities

-We currently have two exciting PhD scholarship opportunities open:
+We currently have several exciting PhD scholarship opportunities open:

 - **RAINZ CDT PhD Scholarship Project: "AI-empowered Zero Touch Wireless Network Management for Reliable and Efficient Autonomous Robot Fleets"**
   *Eligibility*: UK students only
   *Deadline*: November 28, 2024
   For more details, visit the project page: [FindAPhD](https://www.findaphd.com/search/ProjectDetails.aspx?)

 - **School / EPSRC PhD Scholarship**
-  This scholarship provides a unique opportunity to conduct research within the James Watt School of Engineering at the University of Glasgow.
   *Deadline*: January 31, 2025
   To learn more, see the school’s official page: [PhD Opportunities](https://www.gla.ac.uk/schools/engineering/phdopportunities)

+- **James McCune Smith PhD Scholarships**
+  *Deadline*: January 31, 2025
+  To learn more, see the official page: [James McCune Smith Scholarships](https://www.gla.ac.uk/scholarships/mccune-smith/)

+- **China Scholarship Council (CSC) PhD scholarship**
+  *Deadline*: January 31, 2025
+  To learn more, see the official page: [China Scholarship Council 2024](https://www.gla.ac.uk/colleges/scienceengineering/graduateschool/scholarships/chinascholarshipcouncil/)

 ## Application Process

 If you’re interested in applying, please send an [email to Dr. Jianglin Lan](mailto:jianglin.lan@glasgow.ac.uk) with the subject line:
 _"Application PhD"_ (for PhD positions).
-Include a brief statement explaining your interest, along with your CV, which should detail your academic background, relevant experience, and key skills.
+Include a brief statement explaining your interest, along with your CV and scripts.

 ## Opportunities for Postdocs and Fellows